dariolupo/Daze_Theme/README.md

 Or, if you prefer, I also make music, so you could support my work buying some of my lossless releases on [Bandcamp](https://needaname.bandcamp.com).

 ## Features
-- Minimal and clean UI based on transparency and comfortable spacing
+- Minimal and clean UI based on transparency, rounded borders and comfortable spacing
-- Borderless rounded covers
-- Displays rating in form of stars (1 to 5) under game covers in Grid View based on user score (Only when "Show game names in Grid view" is enabled in Playnite settings)
+- Displays rating in form of stars (1 to 5) under game covers in Grid View based on user score
-- Support for most common add-ons, such as [SuccessStory](https://github.com/Lacro59/playnite-successstory-plugin), [HowLongToBeat](https://github.com/Lacro59/playnite-howlongtobeat-plugin), [Extra Metadata Tools](https://playnite.link/forum/thread-575.html) (videos), and [News Viewer](https://playnite.link/forum/thread-947.html)
+- Support for most common add-ons, such as [SuccessStory](https://github.com/Lacro59/playnite-successstory-plugin), [HowLongToBeat](https://github.com/Lacro59/playnite-howlongtobeat-plugin), [Extra Metadata Tools](https://playnite.link/forum/thread-575.html) (videos), [News Viewer](https://playnite.link/forum/thread-947.html) and [Theme Modifier](https://github.com/Lacro59/playnite-thememodifier-plugin/wiki)

 ## Optimal Playnite settings to avoid issues and achieve what's shown in the screenshots (more or less)
 - **Appearance**